 Here you will get the detailed CBSE Class 12 Syllabus for Chemistry along with section-wise marks distribution.

-You can take a look at the units included in CBSE Mathematics Syllabus along with the marks distribution:
+You can take a look at the units included in the CBSE chemistry class 12 syllabus along with the marks distribution:

 Isolation of Elements